Spice and Wolf: 2008 series

-An anime adaptation produced by the animation studio Imagin aired in Japan between January 9 and March 26, 2008 on the Chiba TV Japanese television network; twelve of the thirteen episodes were broadcast, with episode seven being a DVD exclusive.
-The episodes are being released in six DVD compilation volumes in Japan; volume one contains three episodes while the subsequent volumes contain two episodes each.
-The volumes were released between April 2, 2008 and August 29, 2008 by Pony Canyon in Japan; volume three contains an original video animation (OVA) episode in addition to episode six of the television broadcast.
-A Blu-ray Disc box set of the series was released on January 30, 2009.
-The series is directed by Takeo Takahashi, written by Naruhisa Arakawa, and character designs are provided by Kazuya Kuroda.
+An anime adaptation produced by the animation studio Imagin aired in Japan between January 9 and March 26, 2008, on the Chiba TV Japanese television network; twelve of the thirteen episodes were broadcast, with episode seven being a DVD exclusive.
+The series is directed by Takeo Takahashi, written by Naruhisa Arakawa, and has character designs by Kazuya Kuroda.
 Takahashi was quoted as being a big fan of the novels.
 The opening theme is "Tabi no Tochū" (旅の途中) by Natsumi Kiyoura, and the ending theme is "Ringo Biyori: The Wolf Whistling Song" (リンゴ日和 ～The Wolf Whistling Song) by Rocky Chack; both maxi singles were released on February 6, 2008.
 The anime's original soundtrack was released on March 12, 2008.

+The episodes were released by Pony Canyon in six DVD compilation volumes in Japan between April 2, 2008, and August 29, 2008; volume one contains three episodes while the subsequent volumes contain two episodes each, with the third volume containing an original video animation (OVA) episode along with episode six of the television broadcast.
+A Blu-ray Disc box set of the series was released on January 30, 2009.
 The anime is licensed for release in English by Kadokawa Pictures USA and Funimation Entertainment, and a complete thirteen-episode DVD box set was released on December 22, 2009.
-The series made its North American television debut on November 16, 2010 on the Funimation Channel.
+The series made its North American television debut on November 16, 2010, on the Funimation Channel.

-A second season of the anime titled Spice and Wolf II aired twelve episodes in Japan between July 9 and September 24, 2009.
-Most of the staff from the first season returned, except for Toshimitsu Kobayashi replacing Kazuya Kuroda as the character designer and chief animation director, and Spice and Wolf II is animated by Brain's Base and Marvy Jack instead of Imagin.
-The voice actors from the first season retained their roles.
-Another OVA, animated by Brain's Base and Marvy Jack, was released bundled with a picture book entitled Spice and Wolf: Wolf and Gold Wheat (「狼と香辛料」狼と金の麦穂, Ōkami to Kōshinryō Ōkami to Kin no Mugiho) written and illustrated by the same creators of the light novels and was released by ASCII Media Works on April 30, 2009 under their Dengeki Bunko Visual Novel imprint.
+A second season of the anime titled Spice and Wolf II had twelve episodes air in Japan between July 9 and September 24, 2009.
+Most of the staff from the first season returned, except for Toshimitsu Kobayashi replacing Kazuya Kuroda as the character designer and chief animation director, and animation being done by Brain's Base and Marvy Jack instead of Imagin.
+The voice actors from the first season reprised their roles.
+Another OVA, animated by Brain's Base and Marvy Jack, was released bundled with a picture book entitled Spice and Wolf: Wolf and Gold Wheat (「狼と香辛料」狼と金の麦穂, Ōkami to Kōshinryō Ōkami to Kin no Mugiho), which was written and illustrated by the same creators of the light novels and released by ASCII Media Works on April 30, 2009, under their Dengeki Bunko Visual Novel imprint.
 Funimation licensed Spice and Wolf II and released the series in English on August 30, 2011.
-The second season made its North American television debut on August 31, 2011 on the Funimation Channel.
-On September 11, 2012, Funimation released a Blu-ray/DVD combo pack of both seasons.
-The 2009 OVA is included on the season two disc as episode 00.
+The second season made its North American television debut on August 31, 2011, on the Funimation Channel.
+On September 11, 2012, Funimation released a Blu-ray/DVD combo pack of both season, which included the 2009 OVA.